Many visitors find it an exotic and new cultural experience

 day-to-day living.
 There were continual difficulties due to a lack of

-material comforts, but this improved a lot since the ashram became modernised
+material comforts, but this improved a lot since the ashram became modernized

 in the 1990s.
 Getting used to the different rhythm of daily doings can